jnear/cs295-secure-computation/index.md

 ## Final Projects

 The course will include a final project, completed in groups of 1-3 students.
-The final project will demonstrate your mastery of the concepts covered in this course by implementing a practical system to perform privacy-preserving analysis of realistic data.
+The final project will demonstrate your mastery of the concepts covered in this course.

 Click [here](https://jnear.github.io/cs295-secure-computation/projects) for more complete information.